Terry's + LSC + McGrath = Long Term Confidence

 Posted by Jim Noort on 1st Feb 2026

-Smart locks are often sold on features: fingerprints, apps, fire ratings, or price.
+Smart locks are often sold on features: fingerprints, apps, fire ratings, price.
 But experienced buyers — and seasoned locksmiths — know that none of those matter if the product isn’t still supported years down the track.

 In security, longevity isn’t marketing.
 It’s evidence.